Restoration

 Pergola

-Also under construction is the steel pergola at the west side of the Italian Garden, which has severely deteriorated.
-Scope of work for the pergola includes:
+The steel pergola at the west side of the Italian Garden, which has severely deteriorated, was restored.
+Scope of work for the pergola included:

-• Pruning of the wisteria and removing vines intertwined in the pergola structure; healthy plants will remain after the pruning
+• Pruning of the wisteria and removing vines intertwined in the pergola structure; healthy plants were preserved

 • Cleaning and repairing the pergola column bases